Stützengrün

 Stützengrün is a community in the district of Erzgebirgskreis, Saxony, Germany.

 Geography

 Location

-Stützengrün is in the Ore Mountains right on the border with the Vogtland.
-In Stützengrün is found the Weißbach (stream), which flows directly into the Eibenstock Reservoir.
+Stützengrün is in the Ore Mountains, directly on the border with the Vogtland.
+In Stützengrün is found the Weißbach, a stream which flows into the Eibenstock Reservoir.

 Geology

 The community lies on a hilly plateau of Eibenstock tourmaline-granite and stretches from a height of 570 up to 680 metres above sea level.

 Constituent communities

-As well as the namesake community of Stützengrün, the municipal area also includes the former municipalities of Hundshübel and Lichtenau.
+Along with the namesake community of Stützengrün, the municipal area also includes the former municipalities of Hundshübel and Lichtenau.

 History

 From 1952 to 1990, Stützengrün was part of the Bezirk Karl-Marx-Stadt of East Germany.